Amazon Anime Strike Interview: Best Prime Series Exclusives List, Manga For 2017

 Amazon’s manga offerings have also been very popular in recent years.
 In fact, Amazon Japan recently treated the Japanese to the Amazon Kindle Paperwhite, which some have nicknamed the Amazon Kindle ‘Manga Model’ since its intended audience would be regular manga readers.

 Since Amazon currently sells many manga volumes, it would also make sense to compete with the CrunchyRoll Manga viewer service, which allows subscribers to access whole manga series.
 Amazon was asked if they have any plans for introducing an Amazon Manga Viewer or an international version of the Amazon Kindle Manga Model.
 Unfortunately, at this time there’s no indication that Amazon has any plans to add such products or services to their product roadmap.
-But hopefully Amazon Anime Strike is an indication that Amazon will eventually start adding even more Amazon Prime features that otaku across the globe will love.
+But hopefully, Amazon Anime Strike is an indication that Amazon will eventually start adding even more Amazon Prime features that otaku across the globe will love.

 [Featured Image by Amazon]